 Heart monitoring tests that your doctor may use to induce an arrhythmia include:

 If you’ve received a diagnosis of arrhythmia, treatment may or may not be necessary.
-Usually, it’s required only if the arrhythmia is causing significant symptoms or if it’s putting you at risk of a more serious arrhythmia or arrhythmia complication.
+Usually, it’s required only if the arrhythmia is causing significant symptoms or if it’s putting you at risk of more serious arrhythmia or arrhythmia complications.

 Except for digitalis, antiarrhythmic drugs are often classified by the effect they have on your heart’s electrical conduction.